A central limit theorem for the two-sided descent statistic on Coxeter groups

 \end{theorem}

-Our approach for proving \cref{t:fourthmoments} is to inductively compute higher moments of $T_W$ and $D_W$ for the different families of Coxeter groups separately.
-We start in \cref{s:fourthmomentD} by computing the fourth centred moment of $D_W$ in the case where $W$ is irreducible and of type $\cox{A}$ or $\cox{B}$.
-These computations serve as an illustration of the methods we use and the results will be needed for our inductive method of computing the fourth centred moments of $T_W$ later on.
-Building on this, we prove \cref{t:fourthmoments} for $W$ of type $\cox{A}$ and $\cox{B}$ in \cref{s:fourthmomentTCoxA} and \cref{s:fourthmomentTCoxB}, respectively.
-We finish the proof in \cref{s:prooffourthmoments}.
+Our approach for proving Theorem~\ref{t:fourthmoments} is to compute inductively higher moments of $T_W$ and $D_W$ for the different families of Coxeter groups separately.
+We start in Section~\ref{s:fourthmomentD} by computing the fourth central moment of $D_W$ in the case where $W$ is irreducible and of type $\cox{A}$ or $\cox{B}$.
+These computations serve as an illustration of the methods we use and the results will be needed for our inductive method of computing the fourth central moments of $T_W$ later on.
+Building on this, we prove Theorem~\ref{t:fourthmoments} for $W$ of type $\cox{A}$ and $\cox{B}$ in Section~\ref{s:fourthmomentTCoxA} and Section~\ref{s:fourthmomentTCoxB}, respectively.
+We finish the proof in Section~\ref{s:prooffourthmoments}.